Abdu-Hekal/Neural-Reachability-Simplex/README.md

 ## Installation Issues

+There are two common installation issues, the first related to the `pycddlib` library required by `pytope` and the second related to rendering with `f1tenth_gym`

+### pycddlib

 When installing requirements which installs `pycddlib`, a common issue arises when the installation process fails to locate the `gmp.h` header file.
 This file is essential as it contains declarations necessary for using the GNU Multiple Precision Arithmetic Library (GMP).

 To resolve this issue, you can set environment variables that point the compiler (`clang` or `gcc`) to the directory where `gmp.h` is located.
 Here's how you can do it: